agrison/hello-clj-clever-cloud/README.md

     lein compojure new app

-Then just for fun, bump some versions, in order to use bleeding edge state-of-the-art fully unicorn awesomeness technology.
+Then just for fun, bump some versions, in order to use bleeding edge state-of-the-art fully unicorn-awesomeness technology.

 Edit **project.clj**: